foodforarabbit/fusionjs/private/fusion-plugin-feature-toggles/README.md

    * `urlParameters: {[key: string]: string}` - parameters embedded in the request URL
    * `deviceLanguage: string` - Locale string from the request's 'accept-language' header
    * `ipAddress: string` - IP address from the request
-   * `cookieID: string` - UUID4 corresponding to a specific user
+   * `cookieID: string` - UUID4 corresponding to a specific user, if available, otherwise the the user's 'marketing_vistor_id'.
+Defaults to the empty string otherwise.

 ##### Installation